Wheel Strategy vs. Iron Condors: Two Approaches to Options Income

 The wheel is directional and simple.
 Iron condors are neutral and complex.
 Both generate premium income.
 Here is how to decide which fits your trading style.

-How Each Strategy Works
+Quick Refresher on How Each Works

 The Wheel Strategy